 Jessica's Notes

 - The level of doneness is very personal.
-Some people prefer ceviche to be just cooked around the outside and raw on the inside, while others prefer ceviche to be completely white and "cooked-through".
-Depending on the length of time you decide to leave your ceviche in the lime juice will determine it's overall doneness.
+Some people prefer ceviche to be just cooked around the outside and raw on the inside, while others prefer ceviche to be completely white and “cooked-through”.
+Depending on the length of time you decide to leave your ceviche in the lime juice will determine its overall doneness.
 Although I love sushi, in this recipe I allowed my fish to cook for 4 hours.
-Some say this will cause the fish to "flake apart" but I did not experience this.
+Some say this will cause the fish to “flake apart” but I did not experience this.

 - You can prepare the tomato, shallot, and bell pepper mixture ahead of time.
 Simply marinate in the lime juice, drain half the liquid, and cover and store in the refrigerator until the fish is ready.